highmobility/hmkit-oem/README.md

 # What is this repository for? #

 This repository is used to Encrypt/Decrypt commands that are sent from/to OEM cloud.

+# Environment #

+HMKit OEM requires our core binary and currently one built for Linux is included in the /lib folder.
+This means the project can only be built in Linux.
+Contact High-Mobility if you require binaries for other systems.

 # How to encrypt/decrypt commands? #